hewerlin/threat-items-threat-modeling-template/README.md

 If you want to adjust categories and status values, views or introduction and conclusion texts, or track your TODOs, find the associated items in the [`threat-model/a-.....`](threat-model/) and [`threat-model/y-.....`](threat-model/) files.

-If you feel like wanting to add new types, properties or redefine what a threat model even is, own [`threat-model/z-schema.kvi`](threat-model/z-schema.kvi).
+If you feel like wanting to add new properties or types - or redefine what a threat model even is - own [`threat-model/z-schema.kvi`](threat-model/z-schema.kvi).

 ## Why should I use this?

-- (If you need motivation why you should even threat model, consider this: How would you even know if your system is secure, if you have not actively considered threats and mitigations? 🤷‍♂️)
+If you need motivation why you should threat-model...
+- Consider this: How would you even know if your system is secure, if you have not actively considered threats and mitigations? 🤷‍♂️

+Why use this exact tool?
 - **Threat modeling works great with interconnected items!**
 - The [KVItems data format](https://kvitems.com/Basics) is super simple, pleasent to write, easily read by humans and machines and has no validation errors except for those that we define ourselves.
 - The approach is highly flexible!
 You can easily add new properties and even new types.
 If you need something more or different, you can just define it and voilà!
 You are not stuck with a software that only knows some exact enumeration values and has no chance to add something custom.
 If some constraint annoys you right now, you can just turn it off.